Three Steps Accounting and Consulting Firms Can Take to Make AI Work for Their Business

 3. Partner with AI Vendors that Understand Your Business

 Partner-led firms work under a unique operating model — one that demands specialized technology to support the client lifecycle.
 Throwing off-the-shelf technology rarely produces the desired outcome; building homegrown solutions or piecing together a bunch of disconnected software usually creates problems down the road.
-In the case of exceptionally powerful tools like AI and machine learning, it’s essential that your vendor intimately understands the unique needs and challenges of accounting and consulting firms to offer purpose-built AI-enhanced technology that reflects these needs, seamlessly helping your firm achieve its goals.
+In the case of exceptionally powerful tools like AI and machine learning, it’s essential that your vendor intimately understands the unique needs and challenges of accounting and consulting firms to offer purpose-built AI and machine learning technology that reflects these needs, seamlessly helping your firm achieve its goals.